Sweardog/Quartz-Resonance-Simulation/README.md

 <img src="https://github.com/Sweardog/Quartz-Resonance-Simulation/blob/master/Visuals/Inhomogeneous%20Aligned.gif" width="400">

 Due to the distortion, a number of waves are chosen to be aligned by their centroids, not necessarily their "centers".
 Aligning the waves this way as opposed to their tips allows for a greater longitudinal stress force.
-In my case, the height calculates to around $4.913\:cm$
+In my case, the height calculates to around $4.913\text{ }cm$

 <img src="https://github.com/Sweardog/Quartz-Resonance-Simulation/blob/master/Visuals/Spherical%20Velocities.gif" width="400">